Table of Contents

 - 5 Medicinal Uses of Revand chini (Indian Rhubarb)

 Revand chini, Archu or Indian Rhubarb is a medicinal herb found in Himalaya from Kashmir to Sikkim at high altitude.
 It is a perennial shrub with rhizomes roots.
 Indian Rhubarb is known as Amlavetasa in Ayurveda.
-For medicinal purpose the roots of plant are dug up and dried.
+For the medicinal purpose the roots of the plant are dug up, and dried.

 The dried roots are ground to make powder which is used in low doses.
 Its primary action is of mild purgation.
 But it has also astringent property, so that its secondary effect is to prevent the bowels.

-The roots of plant are used both internally and externally.
+The roots of the plant are used both internally, and externally.
 It is bitter, pungent, and reduces Vata – Kapha, but increases pitta.
-Revand chini works mainly on plasma, blood and fat.
-Revand Chini, when chewed produce yellow colour and have gritty-bitter taste.
-It imparts yellow colour to the urine, which is harmless.
-Externally they are used for cleaning teeth and sprinkled over ulcers for quick healing.
-For freckle and other skin marks, the paste of roots with vinegar is applied topically on affected parts.
-In Melasma झाई the root powder is mixed in milk and applied.
+Revand chini works mainly on plasma, blood, and fat.
+Revand Chini, when chewed produce yellow color, and have gritty-bitter taste.
+It imparts yellow color to the urine, which is harmless.
+Externally they are used for cleaning teeth, and sprinkled over ulcers for quick healing.
+For freckle, and other skin marks, the paste of roots with vinegar is applied topically on the affected parts.
+In Melasma झाई the root powder is mixed in milk, and applied.

-Rheum emodi is a stout herb found in Himalayan region.
+Rheum emodi is a stout herb found in the Himalayan region.
 It is a leafy perennial herb of 1.5-3.0 m in height.
 It has large radical leaves.
-The leaves are edible and eaten as vegetable.
+The leaves are edible, and eaten as vegetable.
 It bears ovoid-oblong, 13 mm long, purple fruits.
-The roots and rhizomes are the main parts used as drug and are collected in October to November.
+The roots, and rhizomes are the main parts used as drug, and are collected in October to November.